 When purchasing insurance, many people believe that the policy being offered will cover any situation.
 At the same time, customers will often choose the least expensive plan.
 You might think that you are saving money as you will likely not need the policy anyway.
 The problems start when you have a crisis overseas and you need a policy with benefits that were not included in the one you bought.
 When you get back and file a claim to be reimbursed, you may be surprised to find your policy does not cover what you expected.

-Our goal is to educate consumers on the various plan options available.
+Our goal is to educate consumers on the various international insurance plan options available.
 Here we provide a few of the top reasons claims get denied by policyholders.

 Problems our Clients Have When Filing an International Health Insurance Claim